 Boiling cabbage is a common cooking method that involves cooking the vegetable in water until it becomes tender.
 This method can help soften the cabbage, making it easier to digest.
 Boiling also helps reduce the concentration of certain compounds that may cause digestive discomfort.

-See also How long to cook a small brisket
+See also How long do you cook a pork shoulder roast

 Steaming: